JuliaPhysics/PeriodicTable.jl/README.md

       Ac Th Pa U  Np Pu Am Cm Bk Cf Es Fm Md No Lr
 ```

-In particular `PeriodicTable` exports a global variable called `elements`, which is a collection of
-`Element` data structures.
 You can look up elements by name (case-insensitive)
 via `elements["oxygen"]`, by symbol via `elements[:O]`, or by number via
 `elements[8]`, for example.